Children, Youth, & Families

 Family Ministry at SPUMC organizes fellowship, mission, and educational opportunities for the church to gather as one family regardless of age or family make up.
 We are one in the body of Christ and come together to enjoy one another’s company, serve God, and grow in faith with one another.
 Intergenerational events like the Fall Festival, Advent Gathering, Easter Eggstravaganza and others give families a place to build faith together and form relationships with other families.

-Moms Connect “A Year of Blessing” helps moms realize parenting is an adventure full of both wonderful, exciting moments as well as uncertainty and risks.
-Topics to be discussed include: Childhood Development, Children and Spiritual Growth, Fighting Fair, and more.
+Moms Connect is a semi-monthly gathering of moms who desire to connect with one another, grow in their faith, and form a community of care and support.
 All moms are welcome.
 The group gathers the first and third Thursdays of each month.
 Childcare is provided.
 For more information contact email@example.com.
-Text “Mom” to 410-983-3507 to get regular updates about our gatherings.
+Text “Mom” to 410.983.3507 to get updates.

 Summer Vacation Bible School occurs in July each year.
 Registration is at the beginning of April and fills quickly.
 Stay up-to-date on VBS dates by signing up for our e-newsletter and text VBS to 410-983-3507.

 Safe Sanctuaries is a program developed by Severna Park United Methodist Church, following the direction and guidance of the United Methodist Church and the Baltimore-Washington Conference, to reduce the risk of abuse and sexual harassment to the children and youth in our care.